 Channel catfish and crappie round out the fishery, offering variety for anglers.
 The lake's size makes boat fishing advantageous, though shore access exists near the dam.
 Wind can create dangerous conditions on this exposed water.

-The Lake Mary Road provides access to both lakes and connects to other best lakes near flagstaff az.
-Summer weekends bring crowds escaping Phoenix heat, so arrive early for best fishing.
+The Lake Mary Road provides access to both lakes and connects to other best lakes near Flagstaff AZ.
+Summer weekends bring crowds escaping Phoenix heat, so arrive early for best fishing conditions.

 Mountain Trout Lakes